about James

 In 2008, Howard released his second CD, a testimony to his spiritual life, called “Celebrate Life”.
 The 10 song track list consists of original material and Howard’s popular improvisational blues guitar take on Amazing Grace.
 The original music on Celebrate Life was an attempt to combine his spiritual life with his secular music combining rock, blues, latin/jazz and acoustic singer-songwriter elements.

-Howard had been a regular house guitarist in the Puget Sound New Thought Church community starting in 2001, the year he moved to Seatle from Benicia.
-From 2009-2018, he served as lead guitarist in the house band of the Center For Spiritual Living.
-From 2013- 2018, he was charged with programming 13 inutes of instrumental music for the Sunday church services, 10 minutes of prelude music before the official service starated and a 3 minute instrumental during the offertory.
-In 2016 and 2017, Howard released two live CD’s taken from board mixes of ithe best of these nstrumentals.
-Howard considers the first of these two CDs, Devachan, to be his best recorded work, almost entirely improvised and informed and inspired by the setting.
+After settling in Seattle in 2001, Howard began making by diversifying.
+He had his own band with John Stout on drums, Farko Dusomov on bass and Frank Holman on keys, and he worked as sideman in various projects as well as getting a decent amount of work as a studio guitarist.
+He served as lead guitarist in the house band at the Center For Spiritual Living, from 2001-2018.
+In his role as guitarist at CSL Seattle, he was charged with programming 13 inutes of instrumental music for the Sunday church services, 10 minutes of prelude music before the official service started and a 3 minute instrumental during the offertory.
+In 2016 and 2017, Howard released two live CD’s taken from board mixes of ithe best of these instrumentals.
+Howard considers the first of these two CDs, Devachan, to be his best recorded work, almost entirely improvised inspired by the congregation.

-In 2012, Howard won “Best Blues Guitarist” in the 6 String Theory Global Guitar Competition.
+In 2012, Howard won “Best Blues Guitarist” in the Six String Theory Global Guitar Competition.
 Sponsored by Lee Ritenour and Yamaha, Howard won with applicants submitting from over 49 countries.

-In 2015, Howard and his band the James Howard Band, won the Washington Blues Society’s local International Blues Challenge competition.
+In 2015, the James Howard Band, won the Washington Blues Society’s local International Blues Challenge competition.
 In January 2016 the JHB spent a week competing in Memphis, Tennessee at the International Blues Challenge rpresenting the WA Blues Society.
 The JHB won the Washington Blues Society local contest again in 2023 and went to Memphis again to compete internationally.
-In 2016, the JHB did not make it past the quarter finals in Memphis.
-In 2024, the JHB advanced to the semi-finals, one step closer to winning the Grand Prize.
+In 2024, the JHB advanced to the semi-finals.

 http://www.youtube.com/ JamesHowardBand